HuntsmanCancerInstitute/hciR/README.md

 input, get annotated DESeq results for all pairwise comparisons and create interactive plots and other visualizations.

+NOTE: Starting in hciR version 1.5, the control group should be listed first and then pairswise comparisons are selected in reverse order, so A, B, C levels will return results for C vs. B, C vs. A, and B vs. A from `results_all`.

 Use `devtools` to install `hciR` and the [hciRdata] package with Ensembl annotations.